keboola/developers-docs/extend/registration/deployment.md

 ![Screenshot -- Repository Configuration](/extend/registration/deploy-config-3.png)

 ## Step 5 --- Trigger the build
-Commit and push anything to the repository.
+Commit and push anything to the repository to trigger the build.
 In Travis, you should see an output similar to this:

 {: .image-popup}
 ![Screenshot -- Build Log](/extend/registration/deploy-log-1.png)